 “Whoever helps to break the fast of a fasting person (giving food), he will have the same reward as him without decreasing anything from the reward of the fasting person.”

-For those whom you are unable to meet because of the cap on the number of visitors, you can use various food delivery services to order and send food to them.
+For those whom you are unable to meet, you can use various food delivery services to order and send food to them.

 We can also volunteer our time to benefit others this Ramadan.